How Can I Treat My Melasma? | Victoria,BC | Glow Luxe

 Is There A Cure For Melasma?

-• Set Realistic Goals: Complete elimination may not be possible, but improvement is achievable.
+• Set Realistic Goals: Complete elimination may not be possible, but significant improvement is achievable.

 • Adopt Sun Protection as a Habit: Even after improvement, daily UV protection is crucial.